openkfw/design-tokens/README.md

 As a workaround, you can extract your variables into @custom-media rules and generate your CSS using the PostCSS plugin `postcss-custom-media`.
 A sample integration can be found in the `/demo` directory.
 Otherwise you can use the static `px` values provided in the design tokens.

-### How to use breakpoint design tokens width @media and Tailwind CSS?
+### How to use breakpoint design tokens with @media in Tailwind CSS?

-In Tailwind CSS v3, you can define breakpoints directly in your `tailwind.config.js` using JavaScript.
+In Tailwind CSS v3, define breakpoints in your `tailwind.config.js` using JavaScript.
+In Tailwind CSS v4, you can either:
+- Use the [SCSS preprocessor](https://v3.tailwindcss.com/docs/using-with-preprocessors#using-sass-less-or-stylus) and reference breakpoint variables, or
-In Tailwind CSS v4, you can either use the <a href="https://v3.tailwindcss.com/docs/using-with-preprocessors#using-sass-less-or-stylus">SCSS preprocessor</a> with variables for breakpoints, or use the standard CSS version with the workaround described above.
+- Use the CSS version with the `postcss-custom-media` workaround described above.